MarzukhAsjad/anigen-blender-utils/README.md

    ```
    cd anigen-blender-utils
    ```
-2. Configure the paths for the hardcoded data and paths in main.py (line 15, line 27, line 49) and FindAndImport.py (line 92) and save the codes (`TODO: Make these dynamic`)
+2. Configure the paths for the import paths, the render output path and other variables in the config.py
 3. Run the program by typing the following command in the shell:
    ```shell
    blender Xbot.blend --background --python C:\Users\User\Desktop\FYP\blender-utils\main.py